-If you notice any redness, heat, swelling, exudate, discomfort or pain you should contact your nurse or GP.
-If you notice feed leakage around the stoma site you should stop feeding and contact your healthcare professional.
+If you notice any redness, heat, swelling, exudate, discomfort or pain you should contact your Nurse or GP.2 If you notice feed leakage around the stoma site you should stop feeding and contact your healthcare professional.
+If you experience nausea, vomiting or constipation you should contact your healthcare professional immediately for advice.

-Rotating and Advancing the Freka PFG
+Rotating and Advancing the Freka PEG

 It is known that some people may be prone to what is called 'Buried Bumper Syndrome' (where the internal disc of the PEG tube becomes buried and the stomach lining grows around it).
 To help prevent this developing, the PEG should be rotated and advanced.
-Rotation and advancement should be carried out daily.6
+Rotation and advancement should be carried out once a day.6

 This means carefully pushing the tube 3-4 cm into the stoma site and rotating.
 It is important for the tube to move freely in the stoma.
 Then pull the tube back into its original position by pulling gently until resistance is felt.
 Do not rotate the tube if the site is discharging or has not healed.